Hazelfire/thesis/index.md

 abstraction-hungry.
 An abstraction-hating ITP would be one that forces you to work with low level constructs often.
-An abstraction-tolerant ITP would be one that gives some methods for abstraction, but still nevetheless requires constant low level interaction.
+An abstraction-tolerant ITP would be one that gives some methods for abstraction, but still nevertheless requires constant low level interaction.
 An abstraction-hungry ITP would offer many methods of abstraction, that could even in the end obscure what is actually happening behind the scenes.